fkleon/fkleon.github.io/_posts/2014-12-15-christmas-baking-spitzbuben.md

 preview: "A recipe for Spitzbuben, traditional German christmas cookies."
 categories: recipe cooking blog
 ---
-Being away from Germany for the second Christmas, we are keeping up some traditions and decided to follow up with our baking efforts from last year.
+Being away from Germany for the second Christmas in a row, we decided to keep up some traditions and to follow up with our quite successful baking efforts from last year.
 The resulting "Plätzchen" taste delicious even in a summer christmas season.

 The following recipe makes about 50 small cookies.